stefanb/geodb/README.md

-    ObjectTracking tracking =4; //ObjectTracking configures object-object geofencing, directions, eta, etc map<string, string> metadata =5; //optional metadata associated with the object int64 expires_unix =6; //a unix timestamp in the future when the database should clean up the object. empty if no expiration. repeated string trackers =7; //an array of foreigm object keys that represent other objects you want to track the distance, eta, directions, etc(see tracker) int64 updated_unix =8; //unix timestamp representing last update (optional) }
+    ObjectTracking tracking =4; //ObjectTracking configures object-object geofencing, directions, eta, etc map<string, string> metadata =5; //optional metadata associated with the object int64 expires_unix =6; //a unix timestamp in the future when the database should clean up the object. empty if no expiration. int64 updated_unix =8; //unix timestamp representing last update (optional) }